reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### How to get the previous props or state? {#how-to-get-the-previous-props-or-state}

-Currently, you can do it manually [with a ref](#is-there-something-like-instance-variables):
+Currently, you can do it manually [with a ref](#is-there-something-like-instance-variables).

 ```js{6,8}
 function Counter() {